hereticpride/StaticSiteGen/content/stories/promisedland/index.md

 “And what hast thou done?”

 “I prayed for rain,” He said.
 “I prayed for food.
 But silence is all that comes from the sky.
 And hunger is all that fills my belly.
 Until you came.
-Can you spare some food, dear traveller?”
+May thou spare some bread, dear traveller?”

 She could see him clearly now, beneath the horse skull he was a feeble old man.
 He smiled at her with hungry hopeful eyes, peering through the sockets of a rotting horse head.
 She should have just left him to die.
 “All I have is enough for myself,” she said.
 “I am sorry.”